bensutherland/2015_ms_sfonmap/00_resources/data_sources.md

 *Note*: Follow steps exactly to ensure compatibility with the formatting script in R.

-The following species will be collected for the final analysis:
+The following species will be collected for the final analysis, please cite the following papers if you use the data:
 Coho Salmon O. kisutch (Kodama et al. 2014)
 Chinook Salmon O. tshawytscha (Brieuc et al. 2014) Rainbow Trout O. mykiss (Palti et al. 2015)